 Backup cameras help drivers avoid back-over accidents, which happen when a motorist reverses over another person without seeing him or her.
 Every year, approximately 14,000 people suffer injuries and 200 die in these collisions – and the majority of the victims are children.
 According to Autotrader, all new vehicles in the United States will be required to have backup cameras by May 2018.

-If you were injured by a negligent motorist in Mississippi, contact a Gulfport auto accident attorney from Morris Bart, LTD. Our personal-injury lawyers will handle the legal aspects of your claim so you can focus on recovery.
+If you were injured by a negligent motorist in Mississippi, contact a Gulfport personal injury lawyer from Morris Bart, LTD. Our personal-injury lawyers will handle the legal aspects of your claim so you can focus on recovery.

 Our firm has been representing the injured for more than 30 years.
 Call 800-537-8185 to schedule a free initial consultation.